Xyngular claims “we are changing lives for the better.”

 We found customers mentioning Xyngular side effects throughout forums and comments.
 “I only took the sample and my heart sped up and I had some trouble sleeping at night,” one customer explained.

-Another one of several Xyngular reviews, “I bought the Ignite Kit.
+Another one of several reviews about Xyngular side effects, “I bought the Ignite Kit.
 I have followed the program to a t and feel awful.
 I am constantly shaky, jittery, and nauseous.”

 A dieter stated, “I have used these products over the years off and on and suffered no negative side effects.”

 “Not one product gave me any side effects.
 I had a clear mind and focus,” reported another.